 If your face shape is round, part your hair down the middle or with a deep side part.
 “If you have a round shape, the ideal part line is down the middle or a deep side part,” Fowler says.
 “Both of these parts will give the illusion of length and create symmetry around your face.”

 Fowler warns against adding too many layers to your hairstyle if your face shape is round: “Add just enough to slim the face.”
-Fowler adds that short hairstyles are also great for this face shape.

-Part: Side Part With Bangs
+Square Face: Side Part With Bangs

 Fowler says that a soft, sideswept part with bangs or a swoop will add softness to square-faced ladies.